Val/kitchen-docker/README.md

 The default value is `true`.

+### docker\_timeout

+Set docker command timeout before breaking stop command and killing container.

+The default value is 30s, can be overrident by setting `DOCKER_TIMEOUT`.

 ### provision\_command

 Custom command(s) to be run when provisioning the base for the suite containers.